All of the dachshunds below are available for adoption, waiting for a loving forever home!

 The minute our foster/volunteer brought him home, he crawled into her lap and kissed her.
 Once he had a bit of time to decompress, she had his medical/dental needs addressed.
 With tender, loving care, his sweet personality emerged.
 He loves people.
 He is friendly when meeting strangers at home, gentle, and vocal (in an adorable way).
 He wants to be close.
 Brodie is currently sleeping in a cozy dog bed beside the big bed.
 In his new home, he would love to sleep in the big bed and snuggle all night.

-Brodie is crate trained and house trained.
+Brodie is crate trained and 90% house trained.
+He does have occasional accidents.
 He also loves to go on walks as well as just hang out at home.
 Brodie does not react well to strange dogs he encounters on walks.
 We don’t know what happened in his early life that may have made him leash-reactive.

 Brodie started out not liking going to the vet.
 But his foster mom has been working with him on vet visits, and he now behaves in an acceptable manner if kept on a tight leash and wait-time in the lobby is short and not too crowded.